Links on this site earn me fees or commissions.

 A robust backup approach must have at least the following properties:

-• Different hardware—a backup stored on the same drive as the original is not a backup.
+• Different hardwarea backup on the same drive as the original is not a backup.
 Multiple backups on the same drive of the same data are one backup; they all are lost together; they are only semi-redundant.

-• Redundancy—in the event that a backup is needed, a single backup will not do; it becomes an original.
-Hence a bare minimum of two full backups is essential (three or more preferred on separate drives).
+• Redundancy—in the event that a backup is needed, a single backup when needed becomes the one and only original.
+A bare minimum of two full backups is essential, with three or more preferred, all on separate drives, and at least two of them stored away from the computer and not subject to the same physical risks.

 Tips